Updated on 2024-07-26 GMT+08:00

 Virtual MFA Device

 A virtual MFA device is an application that generates 6-digit verification codes in compliance with the Time-based One-time Password Algorithm (TOTP) standard.
 MFA devices can be hardware- or software-based.
-Currently, the cloud platform supports software-based virtual MFA devices, which are application programs running on smart devices such as mobile phones.
+The cloud platform only supports software-based virtual MFA devices, which are application programs running on smart devices such as mobile phones.

 Project